Music

 Since 1865, Trinity's choral tradition has been an important part of the worship experience.
 The choir is made up of professional and volunteer singers of all ages and enjoys singing a variety of traditional sacred music going back to the Middle Ages, including Renaissance greats such as Byrd, Tallis and Palestrina, early 20th century favorites Vaughan Williams, Howells and Stanford, and modern day standards by John Rutter and local composer Peter Hallock.
 We also include a regular rotation of American shaker and Shape Note choral music, and include African anthems, spirituals, and occasional Taize pieces.
 Several times throughout the year, the choir is joined by noted local musicians in special arrangements combining voices and instruments.
 Choir members find a rewarding expression of worship in a supportive, fun, and dedicated community.

 The Trinity Choir sings at the 10:30 a.m.
-Sunday Eucharist and the monthly Evensong service every 3rd Sunday at 5:00 p.m.
-Singers interested in joining the Trinity Choir should email Markdavin Obenza.
+Sunday Eucharist and rehearses Thursday evenings from 7:15pm-8:45pm.
+For more information about joining the Trinity Choir, please email Markdavin Obenza.

 ALL SOULS MEMORIAL ORGAN